 It constitutes 12 zodiac animals according to the year of the birth of a person as per the Chinese almanac and the five feng shui elements.
 Everything from a person’s fate, to his interaction with the universe, is charted out after making different permutations and combinations using this Cycle Of Sixty (another name for the 12 zodiac animals and five elements according to feng shui).

-Year Of The Water Tiger 2022: Know Your Lucky Colours In Feng Shui
+2022 Year Of The Water Tiger: What Are Your Lucky Colours In Feng Shui This Year?

-2023 Yearly Horoscope: What Do The Stars Have In Store For The 12 Zodiac Signs?
+2023 Yearly Horoscope: What The Next Year Has In Store For The 12 Zodiac Signs

 Chinese zodiac signs: Folklore and myths